 U.S. Department of Education 400 Maryland Avenue SW

 Washington, DC 20202-4605

-Designated Directory Information at Allan Hancock College includes the following: name; date and place of birth, dates of attendance; most recent previous public or private school attended; major field of study; hometown; participation in officially recognized activities and sports; weight and height; and high school of graduation of athletic team members; degrees and awards received by students, including honors, scholarship awards, athletic awards, and dean’s list recognition.
-Students may withhold Directory Information by notifying the director of Admissions and Records in writing; please note that such withholding requests are binding for all information to all parties other than for those exceptions allowed under the Act.
+Designated Directory Information at Hancock includes the following: name; date and place of birth, dates of attendance; most recent previous public or private school attended; major field of study; hometown; participation in officially recognized activities and sports; weight and height; and high school of graduation of athletic team members; degrees and awards received by students, including honors, scholarship awards, athletic awards, and dean’s list recognition.
+Students may withhold Directory Information by notifying the director, Admissions and Records in writing; please note that such withholding requests are binding for all information to all parties other than for those exceptions allowed under the Act.
 Students should consider all aspects of a Directory Hold prior to filing such a request.
-Requests for nondisclosure will be honored by Allan Hancock College for no more than one academic year.
+Requests for nondisclosure will be honored by Hancock for no more than one academic year.

-Reauthorization to withhold Directory Information must be filed annually in the Admissions and Records office.
+Reauthorization to withhold directory information must be filed annually in the Admissions and Records office.